optics-dev/Monocle/README.md

      // generates Employee._company: Lens[Employee, Company]
      ```

-Note: `Lenser` and `@Lenses` are both limited to case classes
+Note: `GenLens` and `@Lenses` are both limited to case classes

 ## Generic Optics and Instance Location Policy

 A generic optic is an optic that is applicable to different types.
-For example, `headMaybe` is an `Optional` from
+For example, `headOption` is an `Optional` from
 some type `S` to its optional first element of type `A`.
-In order to use `headMaybe` (or any generic optics), you
+In order to use `headOption` (or any generic optics), you
 need to:

-1.   import the generic optic in your scope via `import monocle.function.headmaybe._` or `import monocle.function._`
+1.   import the generic optic in your scope via `import monocle.function.headOption._` or `import monocle.function._`
-2.   have the required instance of the type class `monocle.HeadMaybe` in your scope, e.g. if you want to use `headmaybe` from
+2.   have the required instance of the type class `monocle.HeadOption` in your scope, e.g. if you want to use `headOption` from
-     a `List[Int]`, you need an instance of `HeadMaybe[List[Int], Int]`.
+     a `List[Int]`, you need an instance of `HeadOption[List[Int], Int]`.
 This instance can be either provided
      by you or by Monocle.

 Monocle defines generic optic instances in the following packages: